August 22, 2022

 Algo trading even has lesser risk than trading with fixed rules written down on a piece of paper.
 Manually checking if the rules apply is prone to perception errors, interpretation problems and other biases and mistakes.
 However, in both cases there is still the risk that a trader does not execute a signal even if it is very clear and eye-catching.

-Most algorithms that are offered are based on averages: moving averages, RSI, MACD or even more exotic types of averages.
+Most trading algorithms that are offered are based on averages: moving averages, RSI, MACD or even more exotic types of averages.
 These type of algos are rather simple and easy to develop, which might be the main reason for their dominance.
 But because they need a longer range of price data to make decisions, they are usually comparably slow.
 This is usually not a problem during bull markets when trends last longer, but can cause many losses during bear markets when price quickly changes direction.
 They avoid overtrading by not entering and exiting too often, which is an advantage.

 Algos normally use price data, but it is also possible to use volume for generating trade signals.
 Volume represents the force behind price moves, but is more noisy than price.
 While volume worked much better in the 20th century, electronic trading introduced more noise because trades are split up much more because of low fees, more intraday trading and big players trying to hide their commitment.
 But volume may still give clues that price is not able to give.
 This usually requires more noise suppression and sophisticated calculation, but can provide valid signals.